eetrip/Sequelize-CRUD/README.md

 Only GET and POST method is implemented in the front-end.
 The front end is tweaked a little with bootstrap for better visualisation.
 Please ensure that the db name assigned in the config.js in config folder for dev mode is same as the one created in MySQL.

+- to log the queries set { "logging": false, } as true